shufflrr/userguide/src/presentations-building.md

 # Build new presentation

-## Why build a new ("child") presentation from old ("parent") presentations?
+## Why build a new ("child") presentation from existing ("parent") presentations?

-* Maintain "child" presentations' branding, messaging, accuracy, oversight, confidentiality, and compliance.
+* Updating "parent" presentations updates the "children," meaning that all "child" presentations stay consistent in
+	* branding
+	* messaging
+	* accuracy
+	* oversight
+	* confidentiality
+	* compliance
 * Use existing material to make new decks without duplication of effort.

 ## Steps